 That kind of remembering and hope means for me that on Memorial Day, my remembering of the deaths of so many men and women and the empty places left behind because of their deaths hurts all the more.
-I lament how in our national and international imaginations war seems to be the only viable option for putting a stop to some evils.
+I lament how at times war seems to us to be the only viable option for putting a stop to some evils.
 Violence that’s supposed end violence.
 I grieve for parents who have buried their children, and for the spouses and children who’d give anything for one more hug or bedtime story.
 My heart aches for the service men and women who have carried their friends off the battlefield and laid them to rest in a grave, a flag draped over their casket then folded with reverence and care and presented to their family.

 The flag out front makes me grateful for this country I call home.
 Seeing it, I’m struck by the incredible bravery and love of country that compels my brother and so many like him to enlist in a service that can and does send them off to war.
 They teach me about honor, discipline, fidelity, and selflessness.

 I am moved by all the tributes—personal and national—that memorialize and honor those who died in service.
 Headstones marked with flags or flowers.
 Profile pictures changed to photos of family members or friends in uniform.
 Poems and stories.
 Each of these is a marker both of gratitude for a person’s life and sadness at their death.
 Sadness is its own kind of love.
 It says, “Your life mattered to me, and I miss you terribly.”
 Tears, knots in our stomachs, and lumps in our throats are reminders that this is not how it’s supposed to be.